 Please note that my answers are based on Singapore’s context and for the average Millennial like myself.
 It may not apply to every single person.

 1) When you’re older, you often can provide better foundation for your children

-As a parent, I believe many of us would want to give the best education and opportunities to our children.
+I believe many of us would want to give the best education and opportunities to our children.
 However, without money in Singapore, it is difficult for one to do so.

 Some argue that if they are older, they would be better equipped to provide more for their children.
 After all, they’d likely be drawing a higher pay cheque or having more savings which they can use to invest in their child’s future.

 They do have a point.
 Our Singapore education system seems to favours the wealthy.
 As Associate Professor and Head of Sociology at Nanyang Technological University, Teo You Yenn, observes:

 “Class background, which buys tuition and enrichment programmes outside school, increasingly aligns with how one performs in school”